Identifying and Treating Ear Infections in Children

-2. Pulling at the ears or batting the ears in infants less than 1 year of age.
-Infants less than one are unable to precisely localize their ear pain.
-This means that they cannot tell that the pain is coming from the ear or from structures near the ear.
+Or batting the ears in infants less than 1 year of age.
+Infants less than 1-year-old are unable to precisely localize their ear pain.
+This means that they cannot tell if the pain is coming from the ear or structures near the ear.
 Infants can pull on or bat at their ears for two other common reasons:

-- Teething – Baby thinks the pain from sore gums is coming from the ears
+- Teething – A baby thinks the pain from sore gums is coming from the ears

 - Because they like playing with their ears – Infants are fascinated with these strange appendages that are sticking out of the side of their head.
-They love to explore them, play with them, and especially to stick their finger into that strange hole in the middle.
+They love to explore them, play with them, and especially stick their fingers into that strange hole in the middle.

-3. No complaints of ear pain in a child who is old enough to tell you, usually by age two or three.
+No complaints from a child who is old enough to tell you, usually by age 2 or 3.

-Are you tired of taking your fussy baby into the doctor just to check her ears, only to be told its probably just teething?
-TO help you decide, with teething:
+Are you tired of taking your fussy baby to the doctor to check her ears, only to be told it’s probably just teething?
+To help you decide, with teething:

-- Pain usually starts at four months of age and will come and go until the two-year molars are in.
+- The pain usually starts at 4 months old and will come and go until the 2-year molars are in

 - Tugging or digging at the ears with no cold symptoms or fever